 REQUIRED READING: This summer you are asked to read two books.
-One that I have chosen and one that you will.
+One I have chosen and one that you will.
 For both of those novels, you will complete the Book Writing Assignment as outlined below.

 - I. Each student will be reading 1984.
-You can procure the text at a local library or a bookstore. - II.
+You can procure the text at a local library or book store. - II.
 Select and read one text from the following list.
-You can procure the text at a local library, book store, or online.
+You can procure the text at a local library, book store, or online; Their Eyes Were Watching God is available to check out through Bishop McGuinness English Department.

 Naturally, I also think you should read the entire Harry Potter series as well;)